학술논문

 Abstract

-There are considerable obstacles against realizing practical quantum computing: a significant amount of computation errors and the restricted qubit count.
-As a unified method of noise-agnostic quantum error mitigation (QEM) methods, i.e., the quantum subspace expansion and virtual purification, a generalized quantum subspace expansion (GSE) has recently been proposed that is significantly robust against stochastic and coherent errors.
-However, GSE requires entangled measurements between copies of the quantum states, which is a significant drawback under the current situation of the restricted number of qubits and their connectivity.
-In this work, we propose a resource-efficient implementation of GSE, which we name "Dual-GSE", circumventing significant overheads of state copies by constructing an ansatz of error-mitigated quantum states via dual-state purification.
-Remarkably, Dual-GSE can further simulate larger quantum systems beyond the size of available quantum hardware with a suitable ansatz construction inspired by divide-and-conquer methods that forge entanglement classically.
-This also significantly reduces the measurement overhead because we only need to measure subsystems' Pauli operators.
-The proposed method is demonstrated by a numerical simulation of the eight-qubit transverse-field Ising model, showing that our method estimates the ground state energy with high precision under gate noise with low mitigation overhead and practical sampling cost.
+Realizing practical quantum computing requires overcoming a number of computation errors and the limitation of device size, which have intensively been tackled by quantum error mitigation (QEM) these days.
+As a unified approach of noise-agnostic QEM, generalized quantum subspace expansion (GSE) has lately been proposed to be remarkably robust against stochastic and coherent errors, integrating quantum subspace expansion and virtual state purification.
+However, the requirement in GSE to perform entangled measurements between copies of the quantum states remains a significant drawback under the current situation of quantum devices with a restricted number of qubits and their connectivity.
+In this work, we propose ``Dual-GSE'', a resource-efficient implementation of GSE to circumvent this overhead by constructing an ansatz of error-mitigated quantum states via dual-state purification without state copies.
+Remarkably, the proposed method can further simulate larger quantum systems beyond the size of available quantum hardware, achieved by a suitable ansatz construction inspired by the divide-and-conquer strategy that classically reintroduces the effect of entanglement.
+While classically forging the entanglement comes with additional cost, the total sampling overhead can be notably reduced by reusing the same Pauli expectation values among divided-and-conquered subsystems.
+We comprehensively analyze the advantages and overhead of Dual-GSE and perform numerical simulations of the eight-qubit transverse-field Ising model under various setups.
+Our results demonstrate that Dual-GSE estimates the ground state energy with high accuracy under gate noise with low mitigation overhead and practical sampling cost.